bxparks/AceRoutine/README.md

 ## Installation

 The latest stable release will eventually be available in the Arduino IDE Library Manager.
 Search for "AceRoutine".
+Click Install.
-Click install.
-It is not there yet.
+(Unfortunately, it is not there yet.)

 The development version can be installed by cloning the [GitHub repository](https://github.com/bxparks/AceRoutine), checking out the